 What perspective do I have that adds any value to this discussion?
 Well, to put it in stereotypical terms I am a country bumpkin turned environmental law professor.
 I would wager there are not many others in my profession who would self-stereotype as such.
 Hillbilly, good old boy, yeoman—pick your pejorative term.
 The journey from where I was to where I am is an unlikely path, but one paved by parents who sacrificed to give me opportunities that they did not have.
 And by grandparents who, despite their conservative credentials, understood just how much our family and society at large relied on “the land.”
 Over the years I have come to understand and appreciate just how far conservative, evangelical, rural people have drifted from the conservation ethic that was once part of their DNA.
 The right-wing media and other vested interests have hijacked this ethic, leading to “conservation drift” on the right.
 Now the environment is something only “the other side” views as a priority.
 So I feel compelled to highlight the key components of rural American conservation drift.
 In the same way, I feel that many in my profession could benefit from perspectives on how to better communicate important environmental messages in the context of this drift.

-Of course, we likely would not have accumulated so many guns if we had not lived on roughly 1,000 acres of forestland that had been in our family for generations (and if the land had not been infested with rattlesnakes and water moccasins).
+Of course, we likely would not have had guns in our home if we had not lived on roughly 1,000 acres of forestland that had been in our family for generations (and if the land had not been infested with rattlesnakes and water moccasins).
 My grandparents subsisted off this land.
 They were of limited means, and cutting trees provided a steady source of income.
 In Alabama, lots of people are land rich and cash poor.
 Property taxes are so low in the state that you only need to cut a few acres of trees to break even.
 So you can be quite poor and yet own substantial acreage.
 While I often interacted with industrial foresters in the business of cutting trees and removing them from our property, my grandparents and parents nonetheless instilled a great appreciation for the environment and its provision of what was, for my family, a life-giving service—cutting trees literally put food on the table.
 Though I have many stories to tell about the radical self-help remedies that my grandfather would employ to protect our property from trespassers (which may or may not have involved knives, firearms, or other weapons), I also learned of the important role of government in protecting our property when our neighbors refused to exercise personal responsibility in the management of their own.
 Once while on a hike through my family’s forestland I stopped at the stream that divided our property from our neighbors’ property.
 I was shocked to see that our neighbor had clear-cut the entire parcel, all the way to the stream bank.
 As I describe in my book, Constitutions and the Commons:

 “This action eventually led to erosion which in turn contributed to both environmental and economic destruction of resources on our property.
 I remember thinking at the time: “Who is responsible for this?
 Surely this is not legal?”
 It was not until law school that I learned what my family’s option might have been had we sought recourse against our neighbor.
 Our only action would have been in tort law, by, for example, claiming in court that our neighbors’ actions had constituted a nuisance and that the neighbors had used their property in a way that interfered with the use and value of our property.
 The first problem with this recourse mechanism, aside from the fact that it is a difficult claim to prove, is that my family did not have any information that such a claim was possible.
 Second, though natural resources were abundant on our land, my family did not have the economic resources to bring such a claim.
 I learned that other states had regulatory regimes designed to prevent such actions by property owners.
 These regulations required that forested streamside buffer zones be left along streams, to prevent erosion, water eutrophication, impacts on fisheries due to increased stream temperature, and a number of other ills associated with cutting timber too close to watercourses.
 But my home state, Alabama, had no such regulations.
 Indeed, virtually every state in the southeastern United States maintains only voluntary best management practices.
 Though I grew up in an area that prides itself on strongly protecting private property rights, this experience made me reevaluate the role of government in balancing not only the interests of private property owners relative to each other, but also balancing the rights of private property owners with the public’s interest in a healthy environment.”